javaChip56/vg-netcore-mongodb/README.md

 # Current State:
 - Runs Ubuntu Bionic in Virtualbox provisioned via Vagrant.
 - Installs Docker inside the guest VM.
-Then pulls and builds the MSSQL database.
+Then pulls and builds the MongoDB database.
 - Sets up the sample databases and tables.
 The database will be exposed to the host machine on port 27020.
 - Runs 1 containerized .NET Core API called ClientAPI with basic get functions to fetch data from MongoDB database.